 What is the Gathering?

 Every year, Women Outdoors hosts a national conference – The Gathering – for all members.
-Held over Memorial Day weekend at the Sargent Center in southern New Hampshire, the Gathering offers three days of friendship, fun and fine dining.
+The Gathering offers three days of friendship, fun and fine dining.

-Most of the activities are volunteer-led such as hiking up Mount Monadnock, biking on New Hampshire’s back roads and kayaking on the lake.
+Most of the activities are volunteer-led such as hiking, biking, and kayaking on the lake.
 Workshops vary from year to year but often include offerings such as bicycle repair, knot tying, orienteering, chi gong and yoga among others.
 Evening events feature games, a keynote speaker, and a talent show.
 Environmental stewardship is emphasized throughout the weekend.